dlwicksell/nodem/README.md

 or
     $ echo "source ~/nodem/resources/environ" >> ~/.profile

 If you did not install Nodem in your home directory, you will need to fix the paths in the environ file.
-If you don't source the environ file, than you will need to put a copy of node.m into a directory that is specified in your
-$gtmroutines routine path, so that the GT.M shared library can find it.
+If you don't source the environ file, than you will need to put a copy of node.m into a directory that is specified in your $gtmroutines routine path, so that the GT.M shared library can find it.
 It is located in ~/nodem/resources/ directory.
+Again, if you don't source the environ file, than you will need to define the GTMCI environment variable, and point it at the file calltab.ci, located in the ~/nodem/resources/ directory.
+E.g.

+    $ export GTMCI=~/nodem/resources/calltab.ci

 You can clone the repository with this command..